morganericsson/msengcs/kursplaner/en/4DV007_DeepMachineLearning.md

 ## Prerequisites

-1. Linear algebra: basic knowledge of vectors and matrices
-2. Probability theory and statistics: distributions
-3. Multivariable calculus: vector valued functions, partial derivatives, chain rule
-4. Machine learning: basic knowledge of ML including concept such as, overfitting, regularization
-5. Programming: knowledge in some programming language, preferably Python
+- 1MA002 - Linjär algebra
+- 1MA004 - Tillämpad sannolikhetslära och statistik
+- 1MA006 - Flervariabelanalys
+- 1DV001 - Programmering och datastrukturer
+- 4DV005 - Machine learning

 ## Learnings outcomes

 After completing the course the student shall be able to:

 *1. Knowledge and understanding*

-1. Explain the fundamentals and describe the practice of deep learning
+	1. Describe the foundation and applications of deep learning,
-2. Describe methods for reinforcement learning, planning and control in sequential decision making processes
+	2. explain methods for reinforcement learning, planning, and control in sequential decision making processes, and
-3. Explain the limitations of a model in a given setting
+	3. explain the limitations of a model in a given context.
 *2. Skills and abilities*

-1. Be able to implement deep learning algorithms in a state-of-the-art framework
+	1. Implement deep learning models in a state of the art framework, such as tensorflow or keras,
-2. Be able to apply relevant concepts from deep learning in order to solve practical problems, such as image recognition
+	2. apply concepts from deep learning to solve tasks such as image recognition,
-3. Be able to represent data to facilitate learning
+	3. represent data in ways to facilitate learning, and
+	4. recognize the effects of bad initialization, parameters, and hyperparameters, and suggest ways to change these to improve the results.
 *3. Judgement and approach*

-1. Recognize typical effects of bad initialization, parameter and hyperparameter selection and suggest ways to improve the results.
+	1. Critically reflect on the value of a scientific result, as well as summarize, present, and discuss findings from scientific articles, as well as the effect these research results have on society.

 ## Course contents

 The course covers concepts and methods from neural networks and deep learning.

-The course includes, but is not limited to, the following topics:
+The following topics are covered:

 - Neural networks and convolutional neural networks
 - Optimization in training deep learning models